Differentially Private Gaussian Processes

 The norm is defined to be $|| g || = \sqrt{\langle g,g \rangle_{H}}$.
-Specifically the sensitivity is written $\Delta \geq \text{sup}_{D \sim D^\prime} || f_D - f_{D^\prime} ||_H$. \citet{hall2013differential} showed that one can ensure that a version of $f$, function $\widetilde{f}$ is $(\varepsilon, \delta)$-DP by adding a scaled sample from the Gaussian process $G$ (which uses the same kernel as $f$).
-We scale the sample by $\Delta \text{c}(\delta) \over \varepsilon,$ where $\text{c}(\delta) \geq \sqrt{2 \log \frac{1.25}{\delta}}.$ Relating this to the definition of DP, finding $\Delta$ allows us to know how much the function $f$ can change between neighbouring databases.
-We then choose the scale of the noise added by the randomised algorithm, $M$, to mask these changes.
-In the GP case we have some data (at inputs $X$ and outputs $\bm{y}$).
-We assume for this paper that the \emph{inputs} are non-private (e.g. people's ages), while the outputs are private (e.g. number of medications).
+Specifically the sensitivity is written $\Delta \geq \text{sup}_{D \sim D^\prime} || f_D - f_{D^\prime} ||_H$. \citet{hall2013differential} showed that one can ensure that a perturbation of $f$, $\widetilde{f}$, is $(\varepsilon, \delta)$-DP by adding a (scaled) sample $G$ from a Gaussian process prior (which uses the same kernel as $f$),